celinazan/Project-Group-27/README.md

 Save favorite spells

 Add a small icon in the upper corner to show what house the user belongs to

+Add the house crest to the sorted page to match the house

 # File descriptions